 An Unexpected Connection

-Tharsiga was so intrigued by one submission in particular that she decided to reach out to them herself on LinkedIn.
+After reviewing all the submissions, there was one organization in particular that really impressed Tharsiga.
+She was so intrigued by what she learned about Sun Life Financial that she decided to reach out to Andre Gonthier, the Director of Campus Recruiting, herself on LinkedIn.
 “I realized it was an odd request,” she says.
 “But I was pleased to see how open to the idea he was!”

 Then, he connected Tharsiga with two Campus Recruiting Consultants at the company who helped her with an assignment she was working on for her Personnel Psychology class.
 “I had to write about a job and do an analysis of a specific role, the responsibilities of said role, the knowledge, skills, and abilities needed,” she says.
 As a student minoring in Human Resources Management, she was especially interested in learning about what it’s like to recruit for Sun Life.